tomfieber/tomfieber.github.io/_posts/2024-05-18-vulnlab-escape.md

 # Summary

-Escape is an easy rated Windows box from
+Escape is an easy rated Windows box from [VulnLab](https://wiki.vulnlab.com/guidance/easy/escape).
+This box involved breaking out of a restricted kiosk environment, recovering an obfuscated RDP password, and finally bypassing UAC to escalate privilges.

-# Enumeration
+## Walkthrough
-## Nmap
+### Enumeration
 Nmap shows that only port 3389 is open on the server.

 ```